Public Services - Level 3 Triple Diploma

 - Work Experience and Volunteering programme- employer visits, hands on experiences, guest speakers from industry experts.

-5 GCSEs at grade C or above including English Language and Maths OR a First Diploma at merit plus English Language and Maths at grade C
+You will need 5 GCSEs at grade 4 (previously grade C) or above, including English and Maths OR a First Diploma at merit plus English and Maths at grade 4/C.

 Modules and Assessment